bagozzib/CITES_Data/README.md

 ## Description:
-The code in this repository extracts, classifies, and formats attendee records from the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Conference of the Parties (CoP) and pre-CoP rosters (CoP1–CoP19).
+The code in this repository extracts, classifies, and formats attendee records from the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Conference of the Parties (CoP) rosters (CoP1–CoP19).
 Source documents are mixed text/scan PDFs with multi-column layouts and multilingual headings; the pipeline performs layout-aware parsing/OCR, detects delegation headers, identifies person starts, and normalizes names.
 The primary attendee output consists of Delegation, Honorific, Person Name, and Affiliation.
 In addition, the repo includes routines to standardize person names (e.g., LAST, First → First Last), harmonize delegation names, flag multilingual delegation strings, add ISO/COW country codes, derive CoP year and host city, geolocate affiliations and CoP cities (lat/long), compute attendee–CoP distances, flag likely country-centroid geocodes, and construct a female indicator by combining honorifics with a first-name–based gender guess.

 ## Installation: